roc-lang/roc/www/wip_new_website/content/index.md

         <div class="home-goals-content">
             <h3 class="home-goals-title">Functional</h3>
             <p class="home-goals-description">
-             Roc has a small number of simple language primitives.
-It’s a single-paradigm functional language.</p>
+             Roc has a small number of simple language primitives. <span class="nobreak-on-mobile">It’s a single-paradigm functional language.</span></p>
             <p class="home-goals-learn-more"><a href="/design_goals.html#functional">What does <i>functional</i> mean here?</a></p>
         </div>
     </div>
 </section>

 ## Try Roc

+You can try out Roc right now using this read-eval-print loop (REPL), which runs entirely in this browser in [WebAssembly](https://webassembly.org/).

+(You can turn off your network connection and it will keep working!)

 <div id="repl">
 <code class="history">